Kiana-Jafari/CS50-Databases-with-SQL-Projects/README.md

 ## Acknowledgements
 - **Course:** [CS50’s Introduction to Databases with SQL](https://pll.harvard.edu/course/cs50s-introduction-databases-sql)
 - Problem sets and databases provided by **CS50’s Introduction to Databases with SQL**.
-- Data and context from PBS, Japanese art history, and MLB records were used as the basis for the assignments.